markjovic/sports-players-stats/README.md

 - `h`/`hn` + `a`/`an` = absolute orientation (supersedes t1/t2, never both)
 - `t1`/`t1n` + `t2`/`t2n` = orientation unknown
 - `hs`/`as` are always the score fields regardless of h/a vs t1/t2
+- `gid`/`gn` present on all games; empty string on the 4,422 where grade could not be resolved

 ### players/{xx}/{uuid}.json
 ```json